 It’s almost time for this glorious pie-hole-stuffing holiday we call Thanksgiving and there’s a lot of prep work to do...especially for those who choose to host.
 My aunt hosts 20+ people each Thanksgiving and it is by far, the best dinner I have all year.
 Her house is beautifully decorated and cozy, the Christmas tree sparkling as the centerpiece of the feast.
-We have three different kinds of turkey, three-to-four types of stuffing, a ten foot long table full of deserts and whole lotta wine.
+We have three different kinds of turkey, three-to-four types of stuffing, a ten foot long table full of deserts and a whole lotta wine.
 Come to think of it, my family’s Thanksgiving dinner feels like a mini wedding.
 It’s magnificent and it’s a lot of work...but not for me.

 I can’t lie, I do very little when it comes to helping out with Thanksgiving.
 Call me an asshole if you please but it’s a small perk I get from living in another state :) To be fair, I help with the cleanup as much as possible.
-But often there are too many people in the kitchen doing the same.
+But often times there are too many people in the kitchen doing the same.
 So usually, I choose to lean out on this holiday.
 Yes, you heard me.
-I take full advantage of the week-long trip home to Detroit, where I surrender to my family and friends who shower me with love, food, babies, and booze.
+I take full advantage of the week-long trip home to Detroit where I surrender to my family and friends who shower me with love, food, babies, and booze.
 And lucky me, I find a personal chauffeur in my little brother who has unintentionally turned himself into my twenty-four hour Uber driver because he won’t let me behind the wheel.
 I find this completely fair and acceptable.
-I spend time with my older brother at the Cider Mill eating donuts and drinking cider and take trips to Costco with my dad, where we sample food and stock up on socks, chapstick, toothpaste and K-cups.
-I eat my mom’s home-cooked dinners and then sit on the couch with her, watching TV and laughing while I spend 2 hours trying to teach her how to use her iPhone before she passes out at 8 PM.
-It’s frickin awesome.
+I spend time with my older brother at the Franklin Cider Mill eating donuts and drinking cider and take trips to Costco with my dad where we sample food and stock up on socks, chapstick, toothpaste and K-cups.
+I eat my mom’s home-cooked dinners and then sit on the couch with her watching TV and laughing while I spend two hours trying to teach her how to use her iPhone before she passes out at 8 PM.
+It’s frickin’ awesome.

 With all that being said, I find the need to prepare my mind, body and soul for all the family, friends, food, and travel!

-Read below to find out how Shelfie does Holiday prep :)
+Read below to find out how Shelfie does holiday prep :)

 1. Clean-up the Shelfie Shack